Importing fruit or vegetables

 Certificates of conformity

 Fruits and vegetables must meet EU quality regulations.
 There are two different classes of marketing standards (in Dutch): general standards and specific standards.
-The KCB performs quality controls (in Dutch) on fruit and vegetables imported into the EU.
+The KCB performs quality controls on fruit and vegetables imported into the EU.
 Several non-EU countries have been recognised as having equivalent marketing standard inspections to those of the EU.
 In these recognised countries, quality control is performed on consignments of fruit and vegetables before shipping to the EU.
 After that, the competent authority in the recognised third country issues a certificate of conformity.
 Fruit or vegetable consignments with a certificate of conformity are less likely to be inspected (in Dutch) in the Netherlands.
 For a list of recognised third countries, visit the website of KCB (Click ‘erkende landen’ a link on the right, under 'Formulieren & Documenten).

 Other certificates